 Honestly, with just about everything related to archery, it’s a trade-off, and you’ll figure out what you really need through practice and experience.

-It seems like the longer you’re into archery, the more concerned about speed you get.
-So, as a general rule of thumb, a "slow" bow is one that shoots less than 300 feet-per-second (FSP) while a "lightning fast" bow is one that shoots at least 340 FPS.
+Speed is always one of the primary specs archers talk about with everyone always on the hunt for a faster bow.
+As a general rule of thumb, a slow bow is one that shoots less than 300 feet-per-second (FPS) while a fast bow is one that shoots at least 340 fps.

 We get a lot of questions from new archers, and we’ve tackled most of them in the sections above, but here are few other random ones we get, with the first one the most common: